onlysuncolour/react-easy-heatmap/README.md

 ## Todo
 * Button.
 Sorry for the bad-looking buttons.
 I will update them as soon as possible.
 * More examples
 * Less size.
-Because of the [heatmap.min.js](https://github.com/pa7/heatmap.js) and rc-slider, rc-tooltip, rc-checkbox, size looks a little large. will get rid of rc-components soom.
+Because of the [heatmap.min.js](https://github.com/pa7/heatmap.js) and rc-slider, rc-tooltip, rc-checkbox, size looks a little large. will get rid of rc-components soon.
 * radius auto-update when scale/containerSize changes

 ## Contact Me